techsenger/tabpanepro/README.md

 * Two additional areas placed before and after all tabs, available for any custom purpose.
 * A sticky area, located between the tabs and the trailing area, typically used for a New Tab button.
+* Support for custom tab shapes with control over view order and gaps between tabs.
 * Ability to show the tab header area even when there are no tabs.
 * Support for both the standard and custom tab menus.
 * Supports tab scrolling via a ScrollBar, with four CSS-configurable positions per side.